 3D Artists can create photo-realistic renderings into full 360 walk-throughs so that prospects have a meaningful experience with your community -- even before it’s built.
 Virtual tour stats tell us that two-thirds of people want more virtual tours and real estate listings with a virtual home tour get 87% more views.

 Tours can also be shared via email or social media, and your leasing agents have the option to give guided tours via a meeting tool.
 Not only does this increase the chances for more lease-ups, your leasing agents can establish a relationship with prospects over the phone while giving guided 3D tour of your community.

 8. Let Chatbots Do the Talking

-Lastly, while you may have leasing agents focusing on virtual tours, chatbots can give your website experience an edge with quick and easy information for visitors.
+Lastly, while you may have leasing agents focusing on your apartment virtual tours, chatbots can give your website experience an edge with quick and easy information for visitors.

 The average length of time individuals converse with a chatbot is 2+ minutes, which directly helps your SEO efforts and website dwell time.
 What’s more, multifamily website conversion rates often hover around 1-2%, but chatbots are converting prospects 600-1800% better.

 According to 30lines.com, prospects are staying on apartment websites to chat with chatbots and learn more about a community.
 This a valuable opportunity to not only share as much information as possible with your leads, but also secure virtual tour meetings with leasing agents.

 Additionally, chatbots are available 24/7, so you’re capturing those leads at all hours of the day.

 Bonus Tip: When your apartment development has finally reached an end and you’re ready to open your doors, refresh your Google Street View so that your new building is visible on Street View, Google Maps and your Google listing.